vsekhar/fabula/docs/protocol.md

  * Validates that no intervening transactions have altered any of the data involved in the transaction since the earlier requests
  * Determine the timestamp of the last transaction to modify any of the data involved in the transaction

-If the server fails to complete the above operations, the server can refuse the transaction with the appropriate error code (e.g. "408 Request Timeout" or "409 Confict").
+If the server fails to complete the above operations, the server can refuse the transaction with the appropriate error code (e.g. "408 Request Timeout" or "409 Conflict").

 ```http
 HTTP/1.1 409 Conflict